Richard Kinder: Personal life

 He is twice married, with one child from his first marriage.
-His divorce was in 1996, the same year he left Enron, and he immediately married Nancy McNeil who was Ken Lay's assistant until Lay's death in 2006 and was a member of Rudy Giuliani's presidential committee from 2007 to 2008.
+His divorce was in 1996, the same year he left Enron.
+He married Nancy McNeil in September 1997.
+Prior to leaving Enron in 1996, McNeil was Ken Lay's assistant and was a member of Rudy Giuliani's presidential committee from 2007 to 2008.
 He lives in Houston, Texas.